cmkennedy20/docker-profile-templates/README.md

+# This project is a way to create shorthand aliases for Docker in Windows or Linux
 # Setup for Windows
 1. Run the following command `notepad.exe $PROFILE`
 2. Paste the content from profile-scripts.ps1 in the $PROFILE file